m-Peter/activeform/README.md

 end
 ```

-The form might look like this.
+The form should look like this.

 ```ruby
 class ConferenceForm < ActiveForm::Base